-A personal approach can be very effective in encouraging a client to change, but it’s impractical if you need to on-board clients in large numbers.
+A personal approach can be very effective in encouraging a client to change, but it’s impractical if you still need to on-board clients in large numbers.
 Think about how you could swap the one-to-one approach for a one-to-many approach.

 Don’t leave the entire on-boarding process to one person on your team.
 That approach works when you have lots of time, but MTD is already here.
 You could be playing catch up for weeks.
 By including everyone you’ll increase the reach of your message.

 Offer advice about running successful seminars with your clients.

 supplying training materials and documents